SFDO-Tooling/CumulusCI/docs/features.rst

 **Logfiles**

-CumulusCI creates a logfile everytime a cci command is run.
+CumulusCI creates a logfile every time a cci command is run.
 The only exception to this is when the cci gist command is run.
 Logfiles are stored under `~/.cumulusci/logs`.